Dave Franco: 2000s

 In 2006, Franco made his acting debut on The CW drama television series 7th Heaven.
 He appeared in television shows such as Do Not Disturb and Young Justice.
 Franco also had noticeable roles in films such as Superbad and The Shortcut.
 In May 2008, he was cast in The CW teen drama television series Privileged.
 The series centered on a live-in tutor for two spoiled heiresses in Palm Beach.
 Franco was cast in an initial major recurring role.
 The series premiered on September 9, 2008, to 3.1 million viewers.
 Ratings continued to slip each week, with the series sixth episode reaching 1.837 million viewers.
 The CW did not renew the series for a second season due to low ratings.

-In August 2009, Variety announced Franco was cast in a regular role for the ninth season of the ABC sitcom series Scrubs.
-Franco portrayed the role of medical student Cole Aaronson, whose family paid a large sum of money to Sacred Heart Hospital so that he would receive an internship.
-Franco went on to appear in all thirteen episodes of the ninth season and received praise from critics for his performance; however, the ninth was the final season of the series.
+In August 2009, Variety announced Franco was cast in a regular role for the ninth season of the ABC sitcom Scrubs.
+Portraying the role of Cole Aaronson; Franco went on to appear in all thirteen episodes of the ninth season and received praise from critics for his performance; however, the ninth was the final season of the series.